 As discussed in the Business Buying Behavior Tutorial, the amount spent on business purchasing far exceeds consumer purchasing.
-Products sold within the b-to-b market fall into one of the following categories:
+Products purchased by business buyers for business use (i.e., purchases in the B-to-B market) fall into one of the following categories:

-- Processed Materials – These are products created through the processing of basic raw materials.
-In some cases the processing refines original raw materials while in other cases the process combines different raw materials to create something new.
-For instance, several crops including corn and sugar cane can be processed to create ethanol which has many uses including as a fuel to power car and truck engines.
+These are products created through the processing of basic raw materials.
+In some cases, original raw materials are refined while in other cases the process combines different raw materials to create something new.
+For instance, certain crops, including corn and sugar cane, can be processed to create ethanol which has many uses including as a fuel to power car and truck engines.

-- Equipment – These are products used to help with production or operations activities.
-Examples range from conveyor belts used on an assembly line to large buildings used to house the headquarters staff of a multi-national company.
+These are products used to help with production or with important business operations activities.
+Examples range from conveyor belts used on an assembly line to large buildings used to house the headquarters staff of a multinational company.

-- Basic Components – These are products used within more advanced components.
-These are often built with raw material or processed material.
+These are products used within more advanced components and are often built with raw or processed materials.
 Electrical wire is an example.

-- Advanced Components – These are products that use basic components to produce products that offer a significant function needed within a larger product.
+These are products that use basic components to produce products that offer a significant function needed within a larger product.
 Yet by itself an advanced component does not stand alone as a final product.
-In computers the motherboard would be an example since it contains many basic components but without the inclusion of other products (e.g., memory chips, microprocessor, etc.) would have little value.
+In computers, the motherboard would be an example since it contains many basic components but without the inclusion of other products (e.g., memory chips, microprocessor, power connector, etc.) would have little value.

-- Product Component – These are products used in the assembly of a final product though these could also function as stand alone products.
+These are products used in the assembly of a final product, though these could also function as stand-alone products.
 Dice included as part of a children’s board game would be an example.